claytonchagas/claytonchagas.github.io/index.md

 - Electromagnetic Compatibility +
 - Laboratory Accreditation and Certification +
 - IT Governance +
-- Mathematics ans Chemistry +
+- Mathematics and Chemistry +
 - 3D-Models

 ### Personal interests: